 • “Steering” applicants away to particular neighborhoods

-• Refusing to provide a tenant with a disability reasonable accommodations and modifications so as to enable them enjoy their renedl premises
+• Refusing to provide a renter with a disability reasonable accommodations and modifications so as to enable them enjoy their renedl premises

 • Including discriminatory statements in the property's advertising

-• Using discriminatory questions during the tenant screening process
+• Using discriminatory questions during the screening process

 • Being biased in the manner in which you enforce the terms of the lease agreement